Skip to main content

 Sea Scouting for Commissioners

 This training is intended to be used at a College of Commissioner Science, or a University of Scouting.
-Both a script and a presentation are available for download.
+Both a script and a slide presentation are available for download.

 America’s Boating Club (formerly known as US Power Squadron) Courses